Walter-Celiz/Pi-VideoGames/README.md

 ## Starting

-1. Fork the repository
-2. Clone the repository
+ Fork the repository or Clone the repository

 Versions: